 Accepting the Unwanted

 Accepting the Unwanted is an original wool weave allowing you to consider the perfection of all those aspects of yourself, whether they feel wanted or unwanted.
-This is the simplicity of practicing self-care.
+It is inspired by the nature I see around me daily on the Wild Atlantic Way coastline – weather beaten coastlines, beautiful sandy beaches, chaotic woodlands and majestic treescape.

 Do you find it difficult to accept all those parts of yourself – the welcome and the not so welcome?
 Accepting the Unwanted explores how self-care can often involve getting to know, and being ok with, all those parts of ourselves.
 As life throws us the good and the hard, we unravel ourselves to find that accepting us as who we are is perhaps the greatest act of self-love there is.
 This piece has a feeling of resolution.
 It allows us to begin to love and accept ourselves for who we are.
 Original art piece for sale.